guardian/service/README.md

 #### S3

 S3 names are global.
-As a result, they should be prefaced with `com-gu-discussion`.
+As a result, they should be prefaced with `[org]-[stack]`.
+For the Guardian, this might look like:
+`com-gu-discussion`.

-Note, '-' is preferred to '.' as a delimiter, because of SSL issues (see: https://wblinks.com/notes/aws-tips-i-wish-id-known-before-i-started/).
+Note, '-' is preferred to '.' as a delimiter for bucket names, because of SSL issues (see: https://wblinks.com/notes/aws-tips-i-wish-id-known-before-i-started/).

 ### Tags